Vision and Mission

 To develop innovative, courageous and compassionate global citizens who take action, true to Quaker values.

-Community is gathering interconnected individuals whose collective actions create a sense of belonging and encourage participation, who accept and take care of one another.
+Community building centres on simple gestures of kindness, warmth and inclusion; it is gathering interconnected individuals whose collective actions create a sense of belonging and encourage participation, so we accept and take care of one another.

 Traits: What we demonstrate